 If you are like me, you have tried a lot of products that you think might work, really they “should” work, but in the end, they are just okay.

-When it comes to removing mats from my doodles fur, this describes a lot of the things I have tried, including a few drops of coconut oil, a teaspoon aloe vera gel, a whole egg egg, cornstarch, drops of glycerin, olive oil, Cowboy Magic and detangler spray from the drug store.
+When it comes to removing mats from my Goldendoodles fur, this describes a lot of the things I have tried, including a few drops of coconut oil, a teaspoon aloe vera gel, a whole egg egg, cornstarch, drops of glycerin, olive oil, Cowboy Magic and detangler sprays from the drug store.

 My guess is, you might have even tried a product like this…

 Am I right?